pmcharrison/intro-to-music-and-science/060-emotion.md

 We can then define 'affect' as an umbrella term that encompasses emotions, moods, and feelings.
 This is a useful term to use when we don't want to commit to one of these finer categories.

-#### Expression, perception, induction

-There are various things that we can do with affects.
-We can *express* them, we can *perceive* them, and we can *induce* them.
+#### Perceived versus felt affect

+The distinction between *perceived* and *felt* affect is a recurring one in the music emotion literature.
+We will discuss both terms now.

+##### Perception and expression

-When we say that someone 'expresses' an affect, we mean that they are creating a signal for the affect that could theoretically be recognised by someone else.
-This signal could either be automatic and subconscious (like many facial expressions), or it could be conscious and intentional, for example crafting a melody in order to capture a particular emotion.
+When we say that someone 'perceives' an affect, we mean that they are recognising a potential signal for that affect.
+This signal could be embodied in all kinds of ways, for example in the prosody of a speech utterance, or in the tonal structure of a melody.
+For example, most Western listeners will perceive 'Old MacDonald' as being a happy melody.

-When we say that someone 'perceives' an affect, we mean that they are recognising a potential signal for an affect.
-This could mean listening to someone's voice, and inferring that they are angry; it could also mean listening to a piece of music, and hearing it as 'sad'.
-It doesn't matter whether the recognised affect actually exists in the mind of the original speaker, or in the music itself: the important thing is the listener's interpretation of that signal.
+The creative counterpart of perception is expression.
+When we say that someone 'expresses' an affect, we mean that they are creating a signal for the affect that could in theory be perceived by someone else.

-When we say that something 'induces' an affect, we mean that it causes someone to experience an affect.
-This is by definition primarily an involuntary process, although in practice the listener may have some control over their response to the stimulus.
-An example would be if hearing a child cry made me sad, or if hearing a piece of music made me happy.
-Experiencing an affect is generally harder to achieve than simply perceiving an effect.
-It's easy to play someone some music and have them identify it as sad, but it's much harder to induce an actual feeling of sadness using this music.
+##### Feeling and induction

+When we say that someone 'feels' an affect, we mean that they actually experience that affect.
+Feeling an affect is considered to be a stronger process than simply perceiving an effect.
+For example, I might hear a minor-mode melody and recognise that it is expressing sadness, but I may not experience that sadness myself in any concrete way.
+Feeling an affect might be just an experiential phenomenon, but it might also include behavioural and physiological components.

+The creative counterpart of feeling is induction.
+When we say that a stimulus 'induces' an affect, we mean that the stimulus causes the participant to feel that effect.
+Induction is a stronger process than expression.

 ## Modelling emotion